 Wedding Etiquette: Everything You Need To Know

-When it comes to wedding etiquette and planning, countless questions may come to mind.
+When it comes to wedding etiquette and planning, countless questions come to mind.
 When do you send invitations?
 Who do you invite?
 What is an acceptable gift value?

-This article will cover everything from what to wear to what the mother-of-the-groom should be doing…and answers some of the top wedding etiquette questions we get all the time!
+Minted has written dozens of articles on these topics, but we wanted to put everything in one wedding etiquette guide.
+So, this article will cover everything from what to wear to what the mother-of-the-groom should be doing…and answers some of the top wedding etiquette questions we get all the time!

-Wedding Etiquette Requirements for The Bride and Groom
+Wedding Etiquette for The Bride and Groom

 You’ll have to manage invitations, seating arrangements, and more for the ceremony, reception, rehearsal dinner, and engagement party (if you’re choosing to have one).
 And everything on that list comes with proper wedding etiquette expectations.